-It has many historical inaccuracies, but just like “The Great Escape” (click here for my review) from two years earlier, “Battle of the Bulge” is one of those big-screen spectacle films you don’t want to miss.
+“Battle of the Bulge” has many historical inaccuracies, but, just like “The Great Escape” (click here for my review) from two years earlier, it is one of the classic big-screen, big-cast spectacle films you don’t want to miss.
 It splashes across the widescreen like a Tiger tank crushing the opposition.
 If you are a World War II movie buff, there is just no question that you have seen it.
-“Battle of the Bulge” has it all: the big cast, solid acting and wonderful cinematography (especially its extensive use of models – a big contrast to the computer-generated special effects of war movies today such as “Fury”).
-Check it out; it’s easy to find and easy to ignore the flaws.
+“Battle of the Bulge” has it all: The cast, some solid acting and wonderful cinematography (especially its extensive use of models – those were back-in-the-day technology for special effects that have given way to today’s computer-generated efforts such as you see such in “Fury”).
+Check out “Battle of the Bulge” … it’s easy to find and easy to ignore the flaws.

 ‘The Battle of the Bulge’

 (1965; 167 minutes; rated PG; directed by Ken Annakin and starring Henry Fonda, Robert Shaw and Robert Ryan)

 (NOTE: I expanded this review on June 5, 2015, and then again, along with updating some links on March 18, 2017.
 I reorganized and expanded the review with more opinion, trivia and the updating of links on April 29, 2018.)

 “Battle of the Bulge” was produced, shot, edited and released in just eight months in 1965, according to IMDb.com, and despite glaring historical inaccuracies (the film was even criticized by Gen. Dwight D. Eisenhower, who was the supreme Allied commander in World War II), it remains one of the classics of the war film genre.